 The following screen illustrates an example dial pattern used to verify inbound PSTN calls to the enterprise.
-In the example, calls to 10 digit numbers starting with 5512, arriving from location Avaya SBCE, used route policy Communication Manager trunk 2 to Communication Manager.
+In the example, calls to 10-digit numbers starting with 303, arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.
+The SIP Domain was set to avaya.lab.com